Five Ways to Bring More Ease into Selling at a Market

 After much trial and error, I've found ways to stay organized with less effort.
 This includes things like:

-packing my pottery into same-sized totes, as well as crates that do double duty as displays.
+• Packing my pottery into same-sized totes, as well as crates that do double duty as displays

 These systems mean that I know I'm prepared for the many potential curveballs markets can bring, my time is used well, prep time minimized, and that my stuff will all fit into my small car.

-The market time aligns well for folks departing on the one daily flight, so smaller items such as earrings and tiny dishes are my biggest seller.
+I find our summer markets bring some locals, but it's mostly visitors who end up purchasing my pottery.
+The market time aligns well for folks departing on the one daily flight, so smaller items such as earrings and tiny dishes are my biggest sellers.

-Attending a market for the first time and not really sure about what the space is like, or the clientele it’s likely to draw?
+Attending a market for the first time and not sure about what the space is like, or the clientele it's likely to draw?
 Try reaching out to the market coordinator, as they might have insights to share!

 To align with my style and brand, I incorporate natural colours and textures in the risers, table linens, and accent props.
-I usually have a bouquet from my garden during the summer months (in a vase I made, obvi), and using bits of driftwood or shells to create visual interest and line breaks between groups of items.
+I usually have a bouquet from my garden during the summer months (in a vase I made, obvi), and use bits of driftwood or shells to create visual interest and line breaks between groups of items.

 I use risers and tiered displays to add height and better show off my pots.